reza-mirjahanian/learn-blockchain-development/ethereum/basic.md

 # ACCOUNTS
 An Ethereum account is an entity with an ether (ETH) balance that can send transactions on Ethereum.
 Accounts can be user-controlled or deployed as smart contracts.

+## GAS

+Gas refers to the unit that measures the amount of computational effort required to execute specific operations on the Ethereum network.

+Since each Ethereum transaction requires computational resources to execute, each transaction requires a fee.
+Gas refers to the fee required to conduct a transaction on Ethereum successfully.